amosproj/amos2024ss07-updating-flash-boot-loader/Documentation/UDS_Communication/Readme.md

 To fully activate the programming session without any restrictions the following procedure need to be done:
 ![Session Handling](./Security_Access.png)
+> 1. The GUI requests for a seed - Need to be a random value that must be use in order to compute the key
+> 2. The GUI computes a key based on the seed using an algorithm that is defined for the AMOS Bootloader and known to GUI and ECU
+> 3. The GUI sends the key to the ECU, the ECU verifies it and, if it matches the ECU's value, the programming session is fully unlocked

 ## Specification for Diagnostic and Communication Management